 Musial stole home again the next year.
 On Sept.
 18, 1951, at St. Louis, Musial was on third and Slaughter on first with two out in the sixth when Johnny Schmitz of the Dodgers relieved Ralph Branca.
 On a perfectly executed double steal, Musial raced home with the final run of a 7-1 St. Louis victory.
 Boxscore

 For the entire 1953 season, Musial swiped three bases _ two were steals of home and both came against the Phillies.

 On July 24, 1953, at Philadelphia, starter Bob Miller issued a walk to Musial, who advanced to second on an error and to third on a wild pitch.
 With two out, Musial took off for the plate.
 An Associated Press photo shows catcher Stan Lopata tagging Musial on his right knee while Musial’s left foot is across the plate.
 Phillies manager Steve O’Neill protested, but the photo is evidence umpire Bill Jackowski made the correct call.

 The sixth-inning steal of home tied the score 1-1, but, in the bottom of the ninth, Phillies second baseman Granny Hamner hit his second of two solo home runs off starter Harvey Haddix, lifting Philadelphia to a 2-1 victory.
 Boxscore

 Nearly two months later, Sept.
 13, 1953, at St. Louis, Musial stole home again versus the Phillies, this time with Curt Simmons pitching.
-In the first inning, with a run in and two out, Musial was on third and Ray Jablonski on first when the pair of Polish Falcons executed a double steal, igniting the offense in a 17-3 Cardinals triumph.
+In the first inning, with a run in and two out, Musial was on third and Ray Jablonski on first when the pair executed a double steal, igniting the offense in a 17-3 Cardinals triumph.
 Musial had three hits and three walks in six plate appearances in the game.
 Boxscore